 To assemble: Spoon 1/3 of the base into a loaf pan, then spoon 1/3 of the blueberry mixture over the top.
 Use a skewer to swirl the blueberry into the base.
 Repeat 2 more times with the remaining base and blueberries.
 Loosely cover the pan then freeze until firm, 6 hours or overnight.

 In the heat of summer, I am always looking for fun low (or no) cook ways to make and enjoy a little dessert.
 Give me all of your icebox cakes, no bake bars, and no bake cheesecakes!
-No bake cheesecake has all of the rich cream cheese flavor of it’s baked counterpart, but it is a bit lighter in texture and so easy to make.
+No bake cheesecake has all of the rich cream cheese flavor of its baked counterpart, but it is a bit lighter in texture and so easy to make.
 There are no water baths to fuss with and no worry about the top splitting on you.

 This no bake cheese cake is a great base for all sorts of summer fruit, but it would also be delicious with caramel or chocolate drizzled over the top instead.
-This version uses a literal heap of gorgeous fresh blueberries.
+This version uses a heap of gorgeous fresh blueberries.

 The salty pretzel and nutty browned butter crust comes together quickly too, no baking required.
 It also ensures that the whole dessert is nice and balanced, and not too sweet.
 For a sweeter version feel free to substitute graham cracker or biscoff cookie crumbs for the preztels.
 You could even skip browning the butter in favor of just melting it, but the browned butter adds a ton of great flavor so I wouldn’t!